Stella Maris consists of two campuses: the main campus on Eurobin Avenue and Benedict Campus, a short five-minute walk away on Pittwater Road.

 Parent volunteers have the chance to be part of the College community by working with our Canteen Coordinators.
 It serves fresh and healthy food to the College community everyday and is open from 8.30 am until 2.20 pm for breakfast, recess and lunch.
-Student ID cards are used to make purchases as the Canteen is completely cashless and lunch orders can be placed in person or via email to the Canteen Coordinator.
+The Canteen is completely cashless and the girls’ My Student Account ID cards are used to make purchases.
+Lunch orders can be placed in person or via email to the Canteen Coordinator.
 The girls are encouraged to think about nutrition and they earn reward points for their House when they make healthy choices.
 The Canteen supports Australian-made, fair trade and sustainable production suppliers wherever the option is available.

 Uniform and Book Shop